Dr Anselma Gallinat

 I joined Newcastle University in 2005 as a lecturer in the subject area of Sociology.
 I obtained a PhD in social anthropology from Durham University, where I subsequently held an ESRC-funded postdoctoral fellowship.
 My research and teaching are based in social anthropology with a focus on the anthropology of post-socialism, memory and history-writing, morality and ethics in relation to memory after fundamental regime-change, narrative and discourse, notions of the self and identity.

 My teaching includes modules on memory and identity in eastern Europe (third year, UG), ethnography in anthropology (PGT), research methods and anthropology (first year UG).
-I contribute to the faculty's PhD training programme and supervise dissertations at UG and MA level.
-I currently supervise one PhD student.
+I have contributed to the faculty's PhD training programme and supervise dissertations at UG and MA level, as well as PhDs.